 The SCR certification is designed to equip professionals with the understanding on how to manage the potential economic and operational impacts of a changing climate on their organizations.
 The impact of climate change is vast, and certainly not limited to just finance, but other disciplines such as supply chain management, technology and operations.

-The SCR exam consists of a one-part, computer-based testing exam consisting of 80 questions in 3 hours.
+The SCR exam consists of a one-part, computer-based testing exam consisting of 80 multiple choice questions in 3 hours.
 The exam is not highly quantitative and designed to be accessible to a wide audience.

 In terms of study hours, it is recommended that SCR exam candidates devote around 100-130 study hours in total to complete the qualification

-The SCR exam can be taken in specific 2-week windows at Pearson Vue test centers internationally.
+The SCR exam can be taken in specific 8 day windows at Pearson Vue test centers internationally.

 In terms of pass criteria, the questions are equally weighted and there are no negative markings for incorrect answers.
 There are no pre-determined pass/fail rates for the SCR Exams, with the passing score determined by SCR Advisory Committee.